Gamu-Micheal/printf/README.md

-This is a README file for the printf collaboration project between ANN GILBERT AND GAMU MICHEAL
+This is a README file for the ALX Printf Collaboration Project between Ann Gilbert And Gamu Micheal.